ECPina/120-work/hw-11/README.md

 ## Issues
 I don't even know where to start.
 I cycled through several ideas and everything kept breaking over and over again.
-Finally, I took a break and watched some Danny Gonzalez and I was struck with and idea.
+Finally, I took a break and watched some Danny Gonzalez and I was struck with an idea.
 I slaved over the keyboard until FINALLY, text began to move across the screen.
 I honestly was about to give up but I knew I had to just keep trying.

 ## Workspace
 ![TRULY GREG](../hw-11/trulygreg.png)